Operational funding components

 How we calculate per-pupil funding

 We calculate per-pupil funding using the number of students on a school's roll.
-Per-pupil rates are universal – they apply to all schools.
+Per-pupil rates are universal and apply to all schools.

 We provide additional per-pupil funding to cover costs associated with the operation of normal and country model schools.